Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Effect of Hyperparameter Choices

-We next investigate the effect of In-Time Over-Parameterization on the gradient-based weight growth.
-Since gradient-based methods (RigL and SNFS) have access to the dense over-parameterization in the backward pass (using full gradients to activate new weights with high gradient), we hypothesize that they can reach a converged accuracy without a high $R_s$.
+We next investigate the effect of gradient-based weight growth (used in RigL and SNFS) and random-based weight growth (used in SET) on In-Time Over-Parameterization.
+Since gradient-based methods have access to the dense over-parameterization in the backward pass (occasionally using dense gradients to activate new weights), we hypothesize that they can reach a converged accuracy without a high $R_s$.
 We make a comparison between RigL and SET for both the typical training and the extended training in Figure \ref{Fig:rigl}.
 We study them on MLPs where the model size is relatively small so that we can easily achieve a full In-Time Over-Parameterization and have a better understanding of these two methods.

 \textbf{Typical Training Time.} It is clear that RigL also heavily suffers from the unreliable exploration.
 As $\Delta T$ decreases, the test accuracy of RigL presents a trend of rising, falling, and rising again.
 Compared with the random-based growth, RigL receives larger gains from the reliable parameter exploration and also a larger forfeit from the unreliable exploration.
 These differences are potentially due to that RigL grows new weights with high gradient magnitude, which leads to a faster loss decrease when the exploration is faithful, but also requires a higher $\Delta T$ to guarantee a faithful exploration as the weight with large gradients is likely to end up with high magnitude, resulting in a large pruning threshold.